department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <li class="step last five">

-**Shop for a home.** Look at homes in your price range until you find one that works for you.
+**Shop for a home.** Look at houses in your price range until you find one that works for you.

 </li>
 </ol>

 #### Steps to buying your home

-Once you’ve found the home you want to buy:
+Once you’ve found the house you want to buy:

 <ol class="process">
 <li class="step one">